 Okay so it’s time to upgrade and the best gaming mouse pads are those with the highest quality and reasonable price.
 Now I’ve used everything from a cardboard box to an old magazine and nothing beats a good quality mouse pad.
-With so many out there in all shapes, sizes and materials etc., you need a good understanding on what’s best for you and your play style without getting ripped off.
+With so many out there in all shapes, sizes, and materials, etc., you need a good understanding of what’s best for you and your play style without getting ripped off.

 Ready To Get Started?

 If you’re a competitive gamer it’s imperative to have a high-quality mouse surface that complements your style.
 With low sensitivity, you cover a lot of ground quickly and with high sensitivity, you need that extra control over your mouse.
 Customizable mouse weights combined with a perfect mouse surface and you can have pinpoint accuracy like some of the top competitive gamers today.

 Now I don’t want to overstate a mouse pads importance.
 Let’s be honest here, we’re really looking for something practical that will match the rest of our setups.
 Notably, the favorable brands of today have taken the time to make our mouse pads aesthetically pleasing while still delivering on quality.
 So let’s get into what makes for your perfect “cool mouse pad”.

 I love the minimalist look when it comes to my pc gaming setup.
 If Apple has one redeeming quality it’s that they’re easy on the eyes.
 But, with that in mind, a plain black mouse mat isn’t the best choice.
 They show wear and dirt and dust extremely easily.
 Keep this in mind when making your choice.

 There are two different types of gaming mouse mats out today, smooth and quick or textured and precise.
 Each one of these types offers different play styles for a user.
 While I may enjoy the control a rough surface offers when sniping, others may be more inclined to a smooth frictionless experience that’s more catered to lower sensitivity settings.